They say it’s hard to beat an incumbent and there’s plenty of data to back that up.

 And every elected official has done at least one thing that their constituents disagree with.

-Use such “bad votes” by the incumbent, their spending record, and even weird quotes they make in your campaign.
+Use such “bad votes” by the incumbent, their personal spending record, and even weird quotes they’ve made.

 Contrast yourself with the incumbent, especially if there’s a public record of what they’ve done.